DarkD04/saturncue/README.md

 # Parameters
 There are two optional parameters that are already set by default.<br>
 <br>
-First parameter is the ISO and track directory, if it's not set it will be automatically be assigned to the application's directory
+First parameter is the ISO and track directory, if it's not set it will be automatically be assigned to the application's directory.<br>
 Second parameter is for the pregap, if it's not assigned it defaults to 0.
 It's measured in seconds.